dotnet/AspNetCore.Docs/aspnetcore/blazor/hybrid/tutorials/maui.md

 Close the **Android Device Manager** window.
 Wait until the emulated phone window appears, the Android OS loads, and the home screen appears.

 > [!IMPORTANT]
 > The emulated phone must be powered on with the Android OS loaded in order to load and run the app in the debugger.
-If the emulated phone isn't running, turn on the phone with the **Power** button using either the <kbd>Ctrl</kbd>+<kbd>P</kbd> keyboard shortcut or by selecting the **Power** button in the UI:
+If the emulated phone isn't running, turn on the phone using either the <kbd>Ctrl</kbd>+<kbd>P</kbd> keyboard shortcut or by selecting the **Power** button in the UI:
 >
 > :::image type="content" source="maui/_static/android-phone-power-button.png" alt-text="The Android Emulator's Power button.":::